Module refinery.units.meta.pop

 In processing order, remove visible chunks from the current frame and store their contents in

 the given meta variables on all chunks that remain.
-All chunks in the input stream are
+The first invisible chunk in the input

-consequently made visible again.
-If pop is used at the end of a frame, then variables will be
+stream is consequently made visible again.
+If pop is used at the end of a frame, variables are

 count | {_MERGE_META} | name[{_CHERRYPICK}source][{_CONVERSION}conversion]